tgstation/tgstation-server/README.md

 #### Linux (Native)

-We recommend using Docker for Linux installations, see below.
-The content of this parent section may be skipped if you choose to do so.
+Installing natively is the recommended way to run tgstation-server on Linux.

-The following dependencies are required to run tgstation-server on Linux alongside the .NET Core runtime
+The following dependencies are required.

+- aspnetcore-runtime-6.0 (Note, not all supported distros have this package, see the links above for official Microsoft installation instructions)
 - libc6-i386
 - libstdc++6:i386
 - gdb (for using gcore to create core dumps)
 - gcc-multilib (Only on 64-bit systems)

+If you have SystemD, we recommend installing the service unit [here](./build/tgstation-server.service).
+It assumes TGS is installed into `/opt/tgstation-server` but feel free to adjust it to your needs.
+Note that the server will need to have it's configuration file setup before running with SystemD.

-To launch the server, run ./tgs.sh in the root of the installation directory.
+Alternatively, to launch the server in the current shell, run `./tgs.sh` in the root of the installation directory.
 The process will run in a blocking fashion.
 SIGQUIT will close the server, terminating all live game instances.

-Note that tgstation-server has only ever been tested on Linux via it's [docker environment](build/Dockerfile#L22).
-If you are having trouble with something in a native installation, or figure out a required workaround, please contact project maintainers so this documentation may be better updated.

 #### Docker (Linux)

-tgstation-server supports running in a docker container and is the recommended deployment method for Linux systems.
+tgstation-server supports running in a docker container.
 The official image repository is located at https://hub.docker.com/r/tgstation/server.
 It can also be built locally by running `docker build . -f build/Dockerfile -t <your tag name>` in the repository root.

 To create a container run
 ```sh